Thomas J. Hagerty: Hagerty's Wheel of Fortune

 Father Hagerty's Wheel of Fortune, a classification of the industrial population, 1905.

 Hagerty also produced a circular graphic commonly known as "Hagerty's Wheel", which depicted the various industrial unions comprising the Industrial Workers of the World (IWW) organization as interrelated spokes.
 The diagram was around the clock divided into eight departments: Manufacture, Public Service, Distribution, Food Stuffs, Agriculture, Mining, Transportation, and Building, and in the centre a Central Administration.
 The diagram pretend to encompass "every imaginable type of economic activity and form of employment."
 It was Samuel Gompers who sarcastically labelled the diagram "Father Hagerty's Wheel of Fortune".

 Later years

-Shortly after the formation of the IWW in 1905, Thomas Hagerty suddenly dropped out of the radical union movement.
-Hagerty severed his connections with both the church and the IWW, adopted the pseudonym "Ricardo Moreno" and henceforth earned his living as a teacher of Spanish and an oculist.
+Details about his later life remain murky.
+According to some accounts, Hagerty severed his connections with both the church and the IWW, adopted the pseudonym "Ricardo Moreno" and henceforth earned his living as a teacher of Spanish and an oculist.
+A "Thomas J. Hagerty, MD" gave a lecture in 1917 on "Vatican Theory and Practice" in Chicago for 10 cents' admission.
+One newspaper, during Hagerty's speaking tour on socialism in 1903, claimed that Hagerty had been educated in medicine and became a doctor before entering the priesthood.

 From 1920 until the time of his death, Hagerty-Moreno lived as a derelict on the streets of Chicago's skid row.
 The few of his old comrades who located Hagerty in Chicago found him, in the words of Roland Boer, "living in deep poverty, eventually reliant on soup kitchens, a few cents from passers-by, missions for a bed, and free concerts to keep up his cultural interests."
 Hagerty-Moreno's death passed unremarked, probably sometime in the 1920s.